Not I: 16 January 1973

-Royal Court Theatre, London: Initially Billie Whitelaw wanted to stand on a dais but she found this didn’t work for her so she allowed herself to be strapped in a chair called an ‘artist’s rest’ on which a film actor wearing armour rests because he cannot sit down.
+Royal Court Theatre, London: Initially Billie Whitelaw wanted to stand on a dais but she found this did not work for her so she allowed herself to be strapped in a chair called an "artist's rest" on which a film actor wearing armour rests because he cannot sit down.
 Her entire body was draped in black; her face covered with black gauze with a black transparent slip for her eyes and her head was clamped between two pieces of sponge rubber so that her mouth would remain fixed in the spotlight.
 Finally a bar was fixed which she could cling to and on to which she could direct her tension.
 She was unable to use a visual aid and so memorised the text.

 "Whitelaw has described the ordeal of playing Mouth, how she was totally cut off from others, high above the stage, clamped, swathed in a black hood, subject to panic attacks; after the dress rehearsal she was for a time totally disoriented.
 Yet this stage experience came to seem her most meaningful one.
 She heard in Mouth’s outpourings her own 'inner scream': 'I found so much of my self in Not I. Somewhere in there were my entrails under a microscope.'"